 - Finalize number of students and chaperones attending.
-Update this information with Directors at camp. - Organize students into groups of 15 for Learning Groups and fax or mail to Thunderbird.
-Coordinate the group size with Directors at camp. - Organize students into groups of 12-15 for Cabin Groups and fax or mail to Thunderbird.
+Update this information with Directors at camp. - Organize students into groups of 15 for Learning Groups and email to Thunderbird.
+Coordinatethe group size with Directors at camp. - Organize students into groups of 12-15 for Cabin Groups and email to Thunderbird.
 Coordinate the cabin assignments with Directors at camp. - Hold chaperone meeting to review roles and responsibilities. - Assign chaperones to each cabin group and learning group.

 - Collect Camp Thunderbird waivers from students. - Review with students the What to Bring List.
-Remind the students to label all of their belongings clothes, camera, etc. - Remind students to bring sack lunch the first day at camp (unless you have arranged to have a hot lunch provided by Camp Thunderbird the first day of your trip). - Make name tags for every student, chaperone, and teacher.
+Remind the students to label all of their belongings - clothes, camera, etc. - Remind students to bring sack lunch the first day at camp (unless you have arranged to have a hot lunch provided by Camp Thunderbird the first day of your trip). - Make name tags for every student, chaperone, and teacher.
 Place name, learning group number, and cabin group number (for overnight schools) on nametag. - Review tentative schedule sent from Thunderbird.
 Contact Directors for any questions or changes that need to be made. - Organize first aid kits for trip.